Ada-Developers-Academy/core-unit-1/intro-to-git/commits.md

 ### Untracked Changes Area, and Tracking Changes

-Git additionally has a third area: the _untracked area_.
+Besides the local changes and staging areas, Git additionally has a third area: the _untracked area_.

 By default, Git doesn't assume that it should watch for changes in every file in our project.
 By default, Git wants the programmer to intentionally say, "Hey!
 This file will contain code that I want to version and put in a repo."